charithrd/charithrd.github.io/README.md

 ![Welcome Banner ](images/Welcome.jfif)

-### Hello! 👋, Welcome to my Portfolio Repository
+### Hello! 👋, Welcome to my E-Portfolio

 ## About Me

 I am a passionate Data & Insight Analyst with a craving for transforming complex datasets into actionable insights.
-With a strong background in data analysis, visualization, and modeling, I thrive on uncovering hidden patterns and translating data into strategic decisions that drive business success.
+With a strong background in data analysis, visualization, and modeling.

+I thrive on uncovering hidden patterns and translating data into strategic decisions that drive business success.

-## Accessing My Digital Portfolio
+## Accessing My E-Portfolio

 This space is dedicated to guiding you to my personal website, where you can find detailed information about my background, key technical skills, and recent endeavors in data science projects.
 My website serves as a comprehensive portfolio showcasing my educational journey, professional experiences, and the various data science initiatives I have undertaken.